learn-academy-2023-alpha/week-2-assessment-JoelCarr619/interview-questions.md

 Research and define the following terms to the best of your ability.

-1. Classes:
+1. Classes: Classes are encapsulate data with code to wok on specific data.

-2. Spread operator:
+2. Spread operator: Spread operator takes in an iteration and expands it into an individual elements.

-3. React state:
+3. React state: React state is used to contain data for information about the components

-4. React props:
+4. React props: React props are a type of object where the value of attributes of a tag in stored.

-5. DOM events:
+5. DOM events: DOM events represents the page so that programs can change the document structure, style, and content